Cautious Optimism in Commercial Real Estate Capital Markets

 On the positive side, core properties with long average lease terms are attracting the most private capital.
 Assets that were under contract before the stay-at-home orders and business disruption occurred have, for the most part, continued to close at their pre-pandemic prices, although deal volume and velocity are down.

 Industrial properties have continued to perform well, with strong cash flows for underwriting.
 However, lenders are avoiding airport and port co-location properties on the expectation that trade will decline significantly, making it difficult to secure loan bids.
+In a recent survey conducted by the Society of Industrial and Office Realtors, industrial specialists reported that 49.7% of transactions are proceeding on time, as compared to 45% for all property types.2

 For the right projects, lenders are available and interest rates and spreads are attractive.
 One panelist cited several recently closed loans in the $20 million to $40 million range and funded by four completely unfamiliar credit unions and regional banks offering very attractive rates and terms.